zabbix/zabbix/src/go/plugins/oracle/README.md

 #### Using named sessions

 Named sessions allow defining specific parameters for each Oracle instance.
-Currently, there are four supported parameters: `Uri`, `User`, `Password` and `Service`.
+Currently, there are four supported parameters: `Uri`, `User`, `Password`, `Service` and `ConnectionTimeout`.
 This option to store credentials is a slightly more secure way compared to item keys or macros.

 For example, if you have two Oracle instances: "Oracle12" and "Oracle19", you should add the following options to the agent configuration file: